 Inside the theme, I use the

 wp_query class to query the database for the post type I created.
 From there I display the content based on the category name.
 What seems like a complicated mess is actually rather simple.
-I repeat a lot of code which I’m not a huge fan of but I’m able to output each menu item within its the corresponding category.
+I repeat a lot of code that I'm not a huge fan of but I'm able to output each menu item within its corresponding category.

-Towards the end of the video, I add a custom field to the mix to indicate if a specific meal is a special or not.
+Towards the end of the video, I add a custom field to the mix to indicate if a specific meal is special or not.
 The site admin is able to conditionally select if the menu item is indeed a special from the WordPress admin.
 This feature eliminates the need for a developer or someone familiar with the code to have to go back and manually make the change on a per case basis.

 - Mastering Custom Post Types